BartMassey/imcs/README.md

 # Internet MiniChess Server

-Copyright &copy; 2007-2013 Bart Massey
+Copyright &copy; 2007-2017 Bart Massey
-Please see the file COPYING in this distribution for license information.
+Please see the file `COPYING` in this distribution for license information.

-This package is a communications server and referee for games of MinitChess played online.
+This package is a communications server and referee for games of MiniChess played online.
 See
 <http://wiki.cs.pdx.edu/minichess/> for more information on
-MinitChess.
+MiniChess.

-Building this package requires a Haskell compiler; it is known to work with GHC 7.6.
+Building this package requires a Haskell compiler; it is known to work with GHC 8.0.1.
 This package requires the following extra packages available from Hackage:

   * parseargs: provides `System.Console.ParseArgs`, my argument parser